-Stage 1 – Introduction to Counselling – a course which introduces you to the basics of counselling to help you decide whether it’s for you before you fully commit.
-It usually takes eight to twelve weeks and is run by adult education centres or local colleges.
+Stage 1 – Introduction to Counselling – a course that introduces you to the basics of counselling to help you decide whether it’s for you before you fully commit.
+It usually takes eight to twelve weeks and is run by adult education centres and local colleges.

-Stage 2 – Certificate in Counselling – a course designed to help you develop your counselling skills and give you a deeper understanding of counselling theories, ethics and self-awareness.
-It’s usually run by adult education colleges or local colleges and is run on a part-time basis for a year.
+Stage 2 – Certificate in Counselling – a course designed to help you develop your counselling skills and give you a deeper understanding of counselling theories, ethics, and self-awareness.
+It’s usually run by adult education colleges and local colleges, usually on a part-time basis for a year.

-For these stages, it’s best to check with your local colleges, universities and adult education centres to see which courses are running, when and what the associated costs are.
+For these stages, it’s best to check with your local colleges, universities, and adult education centres to see which courses are running and when, as well as what the associated costs are.